SimVascular/svFSIplus/README.md

 - cd svFSI-build
 - sudo make install

-The `svFSIplus*` binary is now located /usr/local/SV/bin.
+The `svFSIplus*` binary is now located in /usr/local/SV/bin.

+It is convienient to update the PATH environment variable with the location of the `svFSIplus*` binary.
+Another option is to create an alias for `svFSIplus`.
+For example: `alias svFsiPlus=/usr/local/SV/bin/svFSIplus`

 <h2 id="building_packages"> Required Software Packages </h2>